Kid Charlemagne: Guitar solo

 Larry Carlton's guitar solo starts at 2:18 into the song and ends at 3:08.
 Pete Prown and HP Newquist described it as consisting of "twisted single-note phrases, bends, and vibrant melody lines"; they called it and Carlton's "joyous, off-the-cuff break" during the song's fade-out "breathtaking."
 According to Rolling Stone, which ranked "Kid Charlemagne" at #80 in its list of the "100 Greatest Guitar Songs": "In the late seventies, Steely Dan made records by using a revolving crew of great session musicians through take after take, which yielded endless jaw-dropping guitar solos.
 Larry Carlton's multi-sectioned, cosmic-jazz lead in this cut may be the best of all: It's so complex it's a song in its own right."
 Nick Hornby, in Songbook, spoke of the solo's "extraordinary and dexterous exuberance", though he questioned its relationship with the "dry ironies of the song's lyrics".

-“It’s my claim to fame,” Carlton told Guitar World in 1981.
-“I did maybe two hours worth of solos that we didn’t keep.
-Then I played the first half of the intro, which they loved, so they kept that.
-I punched in for the second half.
-So it was done in two parts and the solo that fades out in the end was done in one pass.”
+Though the solo is a composite of just two takes, Carlton spent nearly two hours recording takes for the solo that were not used.

 Carlton's use of tapping in the solo was cited by Adrian Belew as an early example of what he and Rob Fetters were trying to accomplish at the time when Eddie Van Halen was experimenting with the technique.

-Carlton called his solo on "Kid Charlemagne" the high point of his career at the time, saying, "I can't think of anything else that I still like to listen to as strongly as that."
+When asked if his solo on "Kid Charlemagne" was a high point of his career, Carlton said, "Probably so.
+I can't think of anything else that I still like to listen to as strongly as that."

 In 2021 Vulfpeck guitarist Cory Wong described the solo as his "favorite guitar solo of all time".